Student Conduct Processes

 University conduct processes, administered through the Office of Student Rights and Responsibilities (SRR), ensure that community standards and university due processes are upheld.
 Referrals may be made for:

 - Alleged misconduct such as perceived violations of policy, specified in the student code of conduct and by local or federal law.
 For more detailed information you may access SDBOR Policy 3:4 in the student handbook.
+Information about the student conduct process begins on page 14.

 University Due Process